 4.3.2.3.
-Use pods and claimed PVs
+Using

 Pods use claims as volumes.
 The cluster inspects the claim to find the bound volume and mounts that volume for a pod.
 For those volumes that support multiple access modes, you must specify which mode applies when you use the claim as a volume in a pod.